Butler University Vocal Competition

 Oliver Worthington, baritone, has performed extensively as an opera singer, oratorio soloist and recitalist in Texas before moving to Indianapolis to join the faculty at Butler University.
 He has appeared with regional opera companies like South Texas Lyric Opera, San Antonio Opera, San Antonio Symphony, Hill Country Lyric, Austin Opera and Lone Star Lyric in diverse roles from Eisenstein in Die Fledermaus to Mamma Agatha in Viva la Mamma.
 Other roles include Count Gil in Il Segreto di Susanna, Bruschino in Il Signor Bruschino, Dr. Greg in Gallantry, The Duke of Plaza Toro in The Gondoliers, Le Podestat in Le Docteur Miracle and others in more traditional repertoire.
 Read full bio.

-Dr. Becky Marsh, Assistant Professor of Choral Music Education
+Dr. Becky Marsh, Associate Professor of Choral Music Education

 Dr. Becky Marsh is Assistant Professor of Choral Music Education at Butler University.
 She holds the Doctor of Philosophy in Music Education, with a choral conducting cognate, from Michigan State University.
 During her time at Michigan State, Dr. Marsh was awarded a university-wide Excellence-in-Teaching Citation.
 She earned bachelor’s and master’s degrees in music education, as well as a Post-Baccalaureate Certificate in Music Theory, from the University of North Carolina at Greensboro.
 Read full bio.